 Salmon Terrine With Marsh Samphire

-The young stems of Marsh Samphire (Salicornia species) add natural salt to any dish and complement this salmon recipe.
 The vibrant green provides a colourful contrast to the delicate pink of the fish.
-Although I have not tried it yet, I am confident this would also work with fresh and smoked trout fillets, another Marsh Samphire recipe variation.
+I am confident this would also work with fresh and smoked trout fillets, another Marsh Samphire recipe variation.

 With the left over egg yolks I made a mayonnaise and stirred in 50g of finely chopped seablite to serve with the terrine and a salad of mixed peppery leaves.